Are you looking for commands to install Tor browser on Linux Mint 19 or Ubuntu 18/18.10, then here are those…

 Download Tor Browser

-Instead of using command terminal, directly visit the official website of the browser, here is the link: www.torproject.org and click on the Linux and download the Tor browser package.
+Instead of using the command terminal, directly visit the official website of the browser, here is the link: www.torproject.org and click on the Linux and download the Tor browser package.
 You can use the default firefox of Linux Mint to open it.

 Open the extracted folder.